py5coding/py5book/integrations/colors.md

 as `"#CC6633"`, and `"#C639"` is the same as `"#CC663399"`.

 Let's create a simple example Sketch that demonstrates the use of Hex Color Codes.
-But first, the imports for this page.
+We will start with the necessary imports for this series of examples.

 ```{code-cell} ipython3
 ---